Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Mixture of Binomial Product Experts

-is not concave. \end{lemma} The proof is in Appendix \ref{appendix:lemmaproof}.
-Due to Lemma \ref{lemma:nonconcavity}, maximizing the latent incomplete log-likelihood function directly is not straightforward.
+Due to Lemma \ref{lemma:nonconcavity} (stated formally in Appendix \ref{appendix:lemmaproof}), maximizing the latent incomplete log-likelihood function directly is not straightforward.
 Here is an interesting insight from the mixture model literature: if we had access to the latent class label, then the maximum likelihood estimator would be easy to construct.
 This insight motivates us to develop an EM algorithm \citep{Dempster1977} by augmenting the observed data with the true component label $Z$ to calculate the MLE for $(\bbeta, \btheta)$.
 For each $i=1,\ldots,n$, let $Z_i = \ell$ if the $i$-th observation comes from mixture component $\ell$.
 Such data augmentation allows one to bypass the problem of taking the logarithm of a sum.
+To see this, let $\bX_{1:n} = (\bX_1, \ldots, \bX_n)$ and $\bY_{1:n} = (\bY_1, \ldots, \bY_n)$ be the covariates and outcome variables of all $n$ individuals, respectively.
 The latent complete (LC) log-likelihood function writes as

 In the EM algorithm, we start from an initial guess $(\hat{\bbeta}^{(0)}, \hat{\btheta}^{(0)})$ and iterate between an expectation step (E-step) and a maximization step (M-step) to update our guess until convergence.
-Let $t$ denote the $t$th iteration of the EM algorithm.
+Let $t$ denote the $t$-th iteration of the EM algorithm.
 In the E-step, we compute the expected value of the complete log-likelihood $\ell_{\text{LC}}(\bbeta, \btheta ; \bX,\bY,\bZ)$ conditional on the observed data $\bX$ and $\bY$.
 The expected value of the latent complete log-likelihood given the observed data forms the $Q$ function in the EM algorithm

 In practice, we do not have access to the true expectation, so we work with the sample analogue $Q_{\text{LC},n}$.
 The sample analogue can be expressed as

 where